Brian0213/PBL_Project_2/project2.md

 ![To Retrieve Public IP Status](./image/to-retrieve-public-ip-status.PNG)

-2. **Installing MySql**
+2.**Installing MySql**

-#Again, use ‘apt’ to acquire and install this software:
+- Again, use ‘apt’ to acquire and install this software:

 `sudo apt install mysql-server`

-#When prompted, confirm installation by typing Y, and then ENTER.
+- When prompted, confirm installation by typing Y, and then ENTER.

 ![Prompt 'Y' Enter](./image/prompt-y-enter-status.PNG)